 Sony and Olympus were pretty quiet at Photokina, so do they still have new products in the pipeline?
 And while the Canon EOS R has caused quite a buzz, we think that's just the start for Canon's full frame mirrorless plans.

-So what are we likely to see arrive during the rest of 2018?
+So what are we likely to see arrive during the rest of 2018 and into 2019?
 Which lines will manufacturers update?
 Here, we’ve collated the camera rumors that are most likely to come true and offered our own predictions as to what we may be seeing before long.

 Canon camera rumors 2018

 Canon stunned everyone with its announcement of it EOS R full-frame mirrorless camera at the beginning of September.
 But it is clear that the one camera, lenses and adaptors that have been announced are just the beginning for the new R-mount system.
 The question is, what will come next?

 We would love to see a professional version of the R, which could well be called the EOS Rx, that is aimed at pro sports and action photographers looking for a mirroless alternative to the EOS-1D X Mark II.
 We'd expect a modest pixel count of 20 or 24 megapixels, but a dual Digic 8 processor that could deliver a boast mode of around 20fps.

 But what about a high-resolution model to compete with the Nikon Z7 and Sony A7R III?
 Canon already has a 50.6-megapixel sensor waiting in the wings (waiting in the EOS 5DS, actually), so could this be adapted for use in a 50-megapixel EOS Rs?

 So far only four lenses have been announced for the EOS R, but we expect additional zooms and primes to be added to the roadmap very soon.